cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-platform-ops.md

 ### Cloud Operations account management

+Before starting this section, you must complete:

+1. GSA Mandatory Cyber Security and Privacy Training
+1. Role-based trainings listed under "Learn our policies and procedures"

-_Note: These are all contingent on completing the GSA Mandatory Cyber Security and Privacy Training first.
-AWS user names should be identical across accounts so that permissions can be correctly managed by Terraform._
+AWS user names should be identical across accounts so that permissions can be correctly managed by Terraform.

 - [ ] Create [AWS Accounts](https://cloud.gov/docs/ops/aws-onboarding/) by following [these instructions](https://github.com/cloud-gov/aws-admin/blob/main/docs/user_mgmt.md).
 These accounts should be setup as read-only at the start, and once the 3 mandatory cloud.gov trainings are complete they will be switched to full admin accounts and added to the [audit input file](https://github.com/cloud-gov/cg-compliance/blob/master/audit/inputs.yml):
   - [ ] AWS Commercial accounts